 The floor decking is constructed of durable 1%2" structure wood.
 The fiberglass insulation in the floor is rated at R19.
-The underbelly on these models is enclosed with aluminum laminated %" foam board.
-The rear bumper pulls out with a slide out tray for the spare tire.
+Some models have the underbelly of the unit enclosed with fiberglass insulation.

-On this model, each sidewall is constructed for strength and is heavily insulated for comfort.
-Welded, for added strength, the widebody extruded aluminum sidewalls and roof are built with 16" on center framing, providing the strongest and most durable construction.
-The inside consists of %" beaded foam that is laminated to kraft paper and covered by the interior paneling.
+The side walls are constructed with strong wooden framing.
+This framing will maintain it structural integrity for years.
+The sidewalls are built with 16" on center construction that are designed to last.
 A blanket of rolled insulation is added to the sidewalls, roof, and slide out to provide a greater efficiency and consistency of climate control.
-The sidewall insulation is rated R7, while the roof is rated R19.
-This will assist the furnace in the winter by keeping the warm air in and the cold air out.
+This will assist the furnace in the winter by keeping the warm in and the cold out.
 In the summer months, it will assist the air conditioning by keeping the cool air in and the hot air out.